-Dietary sources of calcium are everywhere, not just in dairy products, and it normally isn't a problem.
+Dietary sources of calcium are common, and they're not just dairy products, so calcium normally isn't a problem.
 However, some people have conditions that cause them to digest too much calcium from food, which can cause health issues.
 In these cases, it's necessary to make changes to limit calcium intake.

 Sources of Low Calcium